namely/chief-of-state/readme.md

 - Commands and Events handlers via gRPC

-- Read Side processor via gRPC (every persisted event is made available when the read side is trun on) with a powerful offset management residing in the Chief-Of-State readSide store (postgresql)
+- Read Side processor via gRPC (every persisted event is made available when the read side is turn on)

+- Out of the box Read Side offset management residing in the Chief-Of-State readSide store (postgresql)

 - Out of the box observability.